tsackton/taelgarverse/docs/groups/sembaran-army/army-of-mostreve.md

 * the garrison of Cyfarthfa, north of the [Rhewin](<../../gazetteer/greater-sembara/rivers/tyrwinghan-watershed/rhewin.md>), near the [Tyrwinghan Road](<../../gazetteer/greater-sembara/roads/tyrwinghan-road.md>)
 * the garrison of Garn Tyrn, in the [Maerwyns](<../../gazetteer/greater-sembara/maerwyn-mountains.md>) near the source of the [Daran](<../../gazetteer/greater-sembara/rivers/tyrwinghan-watershed/daran.md>)
 * the Maerwyn Garrison, in the southern [Maerwyns](<../../gazetteer/greater-sembara/maerwyn-mountains.md>)
-* the garrison of the Aben, in the ~Tyrwinghan Hills~ near the headwaters of the [Aben](<../../gazetteer/greater-sembara/rivers/tyrwinghan-watershed/aben.md>) River
+* the garrison of the Aben, in the [Tyrwinghan Hills](<../../gazetteer/greater-sembara/tyrwingha/tyrwinghan-hills.md>) near the headwaters of the [Aben](<../../gazetteer/greater-sembara/rivers/tyrwinghan-watershed/aben.md>) River
-* the garrison of Deganwy, in the western ~Tyrwinghan Hills~, near the headwaters of the [Llanfen](<../../gazetteer/greater-sembara/rivers/tyrwinghan-watershed/llanfen.md>)
+* the garrison of Deganwy, in the western [Tyrwinghan Hills](<../../gazetteer/greater-sembara/tyrwingha/tyrwinghan-hills.md>), near the headwaters of the [Llanfen](<../../gazetteer/greater-sembara/rivers/tyrwinghan-watershed/llanfen.md>)

 Additionally, an ancient training ground and barracks on the shores of [Tywynn Bay](<../../gazetteer/greater-sembara/tyrwingha/tywynn-bay.md>) still serves as a headquarters and training barracks, especially for the Color Guard.